Impact drill vs hammer drill side-by-side comparison

 Material Compatibility

 Impact drills work best on wood, metal, and plastic.
 They handle screws and bolts with ease.
 Hammer drills are suited for masonry, stone, and concrete.
-Using the wrong drill can damage materials or the tool.
+For drilling into extremely hard metals, a separate technique applies — our guide on how to drill hardened steel covers the right bits and approach.
 Choose based on the surface you need to drill or fasten.

 Design And Build